phpmyadmin/phpmyadmin/docs/config.rst

     :type: array

     Defines the minimum supported MySQL version.
-The default is chosen by the phpMyAdmin team; however this directive was asked by a developer of the Plesk control panel to ease integration with older MySQL servers (where most of the phpMyAdmin features work).
+The default is chosen by the phpMyAdmin team; however this directive was requested by a developer of the Plesk control panel to ease integration with older MySQL servers (where most of the phpMyAdmin features work).